Systemic Lupus Erythematosus

 Symptoms of Systemic Lupus Erythematosus

-The symptoms of lupus can vary widely and may differ from person to person.
+SLE is known for its heterogeneity; no two patients present with the exact same symptoms.
+Symptoms can appear suddenly or gradually.
 Some people may have mild symptoms, while others may have severe symptoms that can be life-threatening.

 It is important to seek medical attention if you are experiencing symptoms of SLE, as prompt treatment can help prevent long-term damage to your organs.